salukipythonprogramming/Final_Project/README.md

 ## CLI (command line interface)

 Upon running the python program through the command line interface, the admin user will be presented with a main menu.
 The main menu will give the admin user options to create a device record, read or search a device record, update a device record, and delete a record.

-## GUI (tkinter)

-Upon running the python program to launch the tkinter gui, the user will have options to view device records in a read only mode.
+The user may also be presented a sub menu with additional options for data operations.

 ## Database backend (SQLite)